 Making Payments as an International/NSE Student

-Spring 2018 Tuition, fees, & housing security payment deadline for NEW International/NSE students is February 2nd.
+Fall 2018 Tuition, fees, & housing security payment deadline for NEW International/NSE students is September 10th.

 Payment deadlines are extended for international students during their first semester at CSUMB only.
 This extension is a courtesy to accommodate the occasional difficulties in transferring money internationally.